Bhutan Tourist and

 items are essential:

-A folding umbrella; especially if traveling during
+A folding umbrella; especially if traveling

-certain from June through August.
+is almost certain from June through August.

-Be sure to carry ear plugs (and spares) to reduce the
+Be sure to carry ear plugs (and spares)

-noise from the barking dogs at night.
-There are a lot
+to reduce the noise from the barking dogs at night.

-of dogs in Bhutan as the Bhutanese love dogs.
+There are a lot of dogs in Bhutan as the Bhutanese love

-There are occasional electric outages throughout the
+There are occasional electric outages

-beside your bed.
+torch (flashlight) beside your bed.

 Carry a pair of sunglasses (as protection from high